-Reform Paganism is a new branch of the tree of Paganism on which blossom many distinct traditions, each with their own formulations of belief aspiring to ineffable Truth.
+Reform Paganism is a new branch of the tree of Paganism on which blossom many distinct traditions, each with their own evolving formulations of belief aspiring to ineffable Truth.

 Whatever our specific beliefs at any particular step on our paths of spiritual development, however, at the present moment in the Pagan Reformation, we generally find a common point of reference—a starting point for conversation—in the Fifteen Theses of the Pagan Reformation, symbolized by the fifteen rays of our Shining Pentagram:

 - “Naturalism”: Reform Paganism grows from deep and inseverable roots in Nature, which is, however proximately or distantly, the progenitor of all expressions of human spirituality.